autocontracts/permissioned-blocks/whitepaper.md

 <b>The Statechain</b> - A linked list of IPFS Hash Addresses.
 The smart contract only references the latest state change IPFS address.
 </p>

+Benefits:
+- <b> Privacy</b> - The statechain address is the result of a one-way hashing function.
+Determination of the state information from the address alone cannot be calculated.
+Only by busing IPFS to resolve the content of the address can the state information be known.
+The Permissioned Blocks security model described below has been designed to protect secure this information.
+- <b> Cost</b> - By storing only the statechain address on the blockchain significantly reduces the storage costs to negligible in comparison to storing the complete state history of the smart contract.

 ## IPFS as Decentralised Storage

 ## Statechain Security Model

-Resolving the statechain requires being authenticated and authorised.
-Users are authenticated via their blockchain account and authorisation is handled by a capability system granting permission to access the statechain and to execute specified smart contract functions.
+Resolving the statechain requires both authentication of the request message and verificaton that the requestor is authorised to access the information.

-The capabilites are stored on the smart contract as a hash map of the user's blockchain account.
+- <b> Authentication</b> occurs by harnessing the blockchain's account features.
+A user proves the authenticity of the message requesting the statechain via a digital signature.
+The digital signature is produced using a blockchain account that they own.
+- <b> Authorisation</b> occurs through a verification procedure that checks that the requestor is authorised to access the statechain information.
+The smart contract that holds the address for linking the statechain stores a mapping of blockchain accounts to capabilities.
+These capabilities specify permission to access the statechain and to execute various smart contract funtions.

+## Secure Transmisson of State Information

 The statechain is encrypted using a shared contract key.
 The contract key is boxed using the public key of the person being granted a capability and stored at an IPFS address that only they can access.

+The contract key is an asymmetric key used for encrypting and decrypting the statechain.
+The public key that is used for encrypting is stored with the contract's metadata and the private key used for decrypting is shared only with those that are granted access to the statechain.
+Sharing of the private key occurs by a method of boxing, that is, encrypting the contract key using the public key of the person being granted access.
+The boxed key is then stored at an IPFS address that can only be accessed by using a signed token.

 <p align="center">
 <img src="/images/permissioned-blocks-capabilities.png">
 <br>
 <b>Permissioned Blocks</b> - Bob requests state S2 from Alice via the modified IPFS Bit Swap protocol for Permissioned Blocks.
 Before sending, Alice's device authenticates Bob's identity and verifies if he is authorised to receive the data.
 Upon authorisation the data is encrypted using Alice's contract key and sent to Bob.
 Bob decrypts the data using his version of the contract key.
 </p>

-<b>Note:</b> A naive approach would be to encrypt the satatechain without any access control measures in place.
-This approach is vulnerable to the information, that would be public for all to see, being decrypted by brute force.
-For the same reason why firewalls are employed in computer networks today, a better approach is to design a security model that limits access to the information being protected.

-## Contract Key

-The contract key is an asymmetric key used for encrypting and decrypting the statechain.
-The public key that is used for encrypting is stored with the contract's metadata and the private key used for decrypting is shared only with those that are granted access to the statechain.
-Sharing of the private key occurs by a method of boxing, that is, encrypting the contract key using the public key of the person being granted access.
-The boxed key is then stored at an IPFS address that can only be accessed by using a signed token.

 ## IPFS Token Authentication